victorioussolutionsltd/turbo_categories/README.md

 <img src="assets/preview.png" width="851" alt="hello">

-## NestJS & NextJS Boilerplate with Turborepo
+## NestJS & NextJS Categories project with Turborepo

 This repository provides a scalable and efficient `monorepo` setup using Turborepo.
 It includes `NestJS` for backend services and `NextJS` for frontend applications, with a suite of tools and libraries configured for seamless development